ZoeKavanagh/menu-code-test-react/README.md

 Rules that have been enforced within the application:

--   Each person must have at least two courses, one of which must be a main.
+-   Each person must have at least two courses, one of which must be a main - DONE
--   Each diner cannot have more than one of the same course.
+-   Each diner cannot have more than one of the same course - DONE
--   There is only one piece of cheesecake left.
+-   There is only one piece of cheesecake left - DONE
--   Pierre the snobby waiter will not let you have a prawn cocktail and salmon fillet in the same meal.
+-   Pierre the snobby waiter will not let you have a prawn cocktail and salmon fillet in the same meal - DONE

 ## Acceptance criteria

--   The total bill amount is displayed when at least one dish has been selected.
+-   The total bill amount is displayed when at least one dish has been selected - DONE
--   An error message is displayed when I try to select an invalid menu combination.
+-   An error message is displayed when I try to select an invalid menu combination - DONE

 ## Submission